d9pouces/django-floor/doc/source/index.rst

     How to create packages for Linux distributions

 :doc:`documentation`
-    Use DjangoFloor to generate your complete documentation
+    Use DjangoFloor to generate a complete documentation of your project

 :doc:`api/index`
     The complete API documentation, organized by modules